abd0hrz/aws-alerts/README.md

 -   Under `Review`, select `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` and click `Create`.
 -   Wait for the stack to change its `Status` to `CREATE_COMPLETE`.

-Note: You can subscribe other endpoints to the AWS SNS topic created for alerts if needed.
+ℹ️ You can subscribe other endpoints to the AWS SNS topic created for alerts if needed.

+## 🤝 Contributions

+Contributions are welcome and appreciated!

+If you'd like to contribute to **AWS Alerts**, here’s how you can help:

+1. **Fork** the repository
+2. **Create a new branch** for your feature or fix
+3. Make your changes
+4. **Submit a pull request** with a clear description of what you’ve done

+You can contribute by:
+- Adding support for more AWS services
+- Improving existing alert logic or formatting
+- Fixing bugs or improving performance
+- Updating documentation or usage examples

+Please make sure your contributions follow the coding and security best practices.

+> 📬 For major changes, feel free to open an issue first to discuss your idea.